AngelCampos/txtools/README.md

 nucleotide-level inspection is required, e.g. analyzing RNA-seq data derived from RNA-modifications detection protocols.

-**txtools** is a package that processes `GenomicAlignment` objects into their transcriptomic counterparts, and facilitate their analysis through different transcript-wise functions.
+**txtools** is a package that processes `GenomicAlignments` into their transcriptomic counterparts, and facilitate their analysis through different transcript-wise functions.

 **txtools** is meant to expand the functionality of the